ZaGetex/messstation/ADD-SENSOR_README.md

 **This step is already complete.**

-Your database schema (`prisma/schema.prisma`) and the `/api/sensor-data` `POST` route are generic.
+The database schema (`prisma/schema.prisma`) and the `/api/sensor-data` `POST` route are generic.
 They are designed to accept _any_ sensor data you send them without any code changes.

 **All you have to do is configure your sensor hub (the device sending the data) to start sending new `POST` requests for your new sensor.**